microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgGroupConversationThread.md

 		}
 	)
 }
-New-MgGroupConversationThread -GroupId $groupId -ConversationId $conversationId -BodyParameter $params
+New-MgBetaGroupConversationThread -GroupId $groupId -ConversationId $conversationId -BodyParameter $params
 ```

-This example shows how to use the New-MgGroupConversationThread Cmdlet.
+This example shows how to use the New-MgBetaGroupConversationThread Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS